 The Lancaster & Chester Railway is actually a long-standing freight railroad that operates between its namesake towns while also serving Catawba and Kershaw.
 It has been in business since 1896 and its nickname is "The Springmaid Line."
 The L&C actually does not host tourist train excursions but does offer luxury rail car charters for those interested.
 For information about their private charters please contact them via their website.

 The South Carolina Railroad Museum, based in Columbia, predominantly looks to preserve the state's railroad heritage and has a wide collection of equipment on its grounds.
 However, it also helps to tell the state's railroad history by offering the only train rides truly available to the public between March and December each year.
 For complete information please stop by their website.

 The Museum & Railroad Historical Center

 The state of South Carolina's other railroad-related museum is based in Greenwood.
 The museum itself carries artifacts related to the local area, region, and state.
 However, one section features a selection of historic railroad equipment and displays with histories related to the Piedmont & Northern (a once-profitable electrified interurban that served the state), Seaboard Air Line, and Erie Lackawanna.
 Their pieces include preserved 2-8-2 #19, a 1906 product of the Baldwin Locomotive Works.

-If you are interested in learning more about South Carolina train rides, Kalmbach Publishing/Trains Magazine releases their Tourist Trains Guidebook each year, which highlights most such destinations throughout the U.S. and Canada.
+If you are interested in learning more about South Carolina train rides and railroad museums, Kalmbach Publishing/Trains Magazine releases their Tourist Trains Guidebook each year, which highlights most such destinations throughout the U.S. and Canada.